Does Head Pose Correction Improve Biometric Facial Recognition?: Dataset

-Critically, despite the substantially larger and more diverse dataset in the expanded framework, the overall accuracy levels remained fairly similar to the original evaluation.
+In the original evaluation framework~\cite{norman2023forensicfacialrecognition}, ArcFace achieved $82.3\%$ accuracy and FaceNet achieved $72.3\%$.
+When evaluated using our expanded framework with the full CASIA-WebFace dataset, ArcFace accuracy increased to $89.5\%$ while FaceNet accuracy remained comparable at $73.0\%$.
+Despite the substantially larger and more diverse dataset in the expanded framework, the overall accuracy levels remained fairly similar to the original evaluation.
 This consistency suggests that both models maintain robust performance across varying dataset sizes and compositions.

+We note that Yi et al.~\cite{yi2014learning} report $97.73\%$ verification accuracy on LFW when training on CASIA-WebFace.
+This figure, however, represents a 1:1 verification on pre-cropped, aligned face pairs, a fundamentally different and easier task than our forensic lineup identification, which requires a 1:N ranking among adversarially-selected distractors.

-This new evaluation framework, combined with a larger dataset, allows us to begin efficiently exploring state-of-the-art methods for head-pose correction.
+Our new evaluation framework, combined with a larger dataset, allows us to begin to efficiently explore state-of-the-art methods for head-pose correction.
+In addition to rank-1 accuracy, we report Cumulative Match Characteristic (CMC) curves in Figure~\ref{fig:cmc_curves}.
+ArcFace reaches $94.7\%$ at rank-2 and $98.6\%$ at rank-4, while FaceNet rises from $73.0\%$ to $95.8\%$ at rank-4, indicating many FaceNet failures are near-misses.

+Score margin analysis confirms this: correct identifications have a mean similarity margin of $+0.20$ over the top distractor, while failures average only $-0.05$, suggesting that modest restoration-driven improvements in probe similarity can convert a meaningful fraction of failures.